metcalfc/metcalfc/README.md

 ### Hi there 👋

-My name is Chad Metcalf. 👨‍💻 I am an currently in between gigs.
+My name is Chad Metcalf. 👨‍💻 I have been workin on open source projects for 20 years.
+I've been a developer, run infrastructure, loved build & release, and took a tour in sales.
+I've worked in five startups over the years (Arch Rock, Cloudera, WibiData, Puppet, and Docker).
+Currently, I am advising startups at the beginning of their go to market journey.
+From technical sales, to OSS strategy, to succeeding in a competitive cloud world.
+If this sounds like it might be interesting to your startup I am happy to talk.
+Find me below.

 💬 Ask me about: